docstrap/docstrap/README.md

 * Right side TOC for navigation in pages
 * Themed
 * Customizable
+* Syntax highlighting

 ### What It Looks Like ###
-Here are examples of this template with the different Bootswatch themes (you can find more on the bootswatch web site):
+Here are examples of this template with the different Bootswatch themes:

 + [Amelia](http://docstrap.github.io/docstrap/themes/amelia)
 + [Cerulean](http://docstrap.github.io/docstrap/themes/cerulean)